 System B above, which is what MSO requires, would be very difficult and time-consuming to optimize by hand because of the complex interaction of the subs with one another.
 Both the magnitude and phase of the sub responses must be taken into account in the calculations.
 For each new guess of EQ, delay or gain parameters, a new measurement would need to be taken at each of the listening positions.
 By contrast, MSO will do millions of iterations if needed.
 Once the original measurements have been taken, no more measurements are necessary until it's time to verify the new DSP configuration calculated by MSO and loaded into the hardware.

-Stated differently, if you had four subs to be optimized at four listening positions and wanted to evaluate a million combinations of EQ, gain and delay parameters, manual optimization would require four million measurements, while MSO would require only sixteen.
+Stated differently, if you had four subs to be optimized at four listening positions and wanted to evaluate a million combinations of EQ, gain and delay parameters, manual optimization would require four million measurements (a million EQ settings with combined sub responses measured at four listening positons), while MSO would require only sixteen.
 Obviously, such a manual optimization would be impractical, but it's very typical of what an MSO optimization does.

-What is the History of the Mode Manipulation Approach?
+What is the History of Multiple Subwoofer Optimization?

 How Does MSO Perform its Calculations?

-MSO uses optimization code to adjust the parameters of simple IIR filters for each sub and optionally each satellite.
-In addition, it can adjust delay and gain parameters (but only for subs, not satellites).
+MSO uses optimization code to adjust the parameters of simple IIR filters for each sub and optionally one or more main speakers.
+In addition, it can adjust delay and gain parameters (but only for subs, not main speakers).
 These adjustments try to minimize a calculated error value that's a measure of the deviation of the computed frequency responses at multiple listening positions from some ideal condition.
 It provides three modes of optimization.